-In 2017, the total sales increased 24.7% from prior year which was due to the continuous demand of customers from Asia and Africa.
-The earnings before income tax was 657.49 Million Baht.
-In order for the SMPC to have sustainable growth, the company has set out the business goals both for short-term and long-term as follows:
+In 2018, the total sales slightly increased from prior year because the rise of global crude oil price affected the gasoline price.
+Therefore the customers delayed the order due to the higher price of gas.
+However, the company believes that cylinder demand is considered as fundamental factor.
+There will still be continuous demand of customers from Asia and Africa.
+In order for the SMPC to have sustainable growth, the management has set out the business goals both for short-term and long-term as follows:

-Short-term Goal (1-3 years)
+Short-Term Goal (1-3 years)